 Most of us can't live without an internet connection.
-Technology, just like what our grade-school teachers taught us, made our survival easier.
-Your phone can have everything in it.
-From a camera to messenger, to a compass, to calculator.
-You can also read news and listen to music in just one click too.
-All you need is inside that one gadget you carry everywhere.
+Technology—like what our grade-school teachers taught us—made our lives easier.
+Your phone had already everything in it, from a camera to a messenger, to a compass, to a calculator.
+You can also read the news and listen to music in just one click.
+All you needed was inside that one gadget you carry everywhere.
 It made our jobs simpler, true.
 But at what cost?

-As a Gen Z, my waking hours used to revolve on social media.
-Right after opening my eyes in the morning, I automatically check my Facebook or Twitter accounts to see if I missed anything.
+Like a true Gen Z, my waking hours used to revolve on social media.
+Right after opening my eyes in the morning, I would automatically check my Facebook or Twitter accounts to see if I missed anything.
 Next thing I know?
 I'm already uploading my breakfast meal on Instagram with an extensive amount of #EatYourBreakfast.

-My social media accounts were always active, whatever I do, wherever I go, even whoever I am with, everything was there.
+My social media accounts were always active, whatever I did, wherever I went, even whoever I was with, everything was there.

-I used to say that I post all those things for my own satisfaction but we all knew that it was a lie.
+I used to say that I posted all those things for my own satisfaction but we all knew that it was a lie.
 I wanted validation.
-I wanted everyone to say that I'm doing well.
-I wanted to show that I'm contented with my life but in reality, I wasn't.
-Behind all the branded make-up and branded shoes, is an insecure little girl who craves affection.
+I wanted people to say that I'm doing well.
+I wanted to show that I was content with my life but in reality, I wasn't.
+Behind all the branded make-up and branded shoes, was an insecure little girl who craved attention.

-I boosted my confidence with all the praise from the people who only mattered when my life was smooth.
-I relied on sweet words behind screens that weren't sincere.
-But when I have nothing else to offer, they're nowhere to be found.
+I boosted my confidence with all the praise from those who only mattered when my life was smooth.
+I relied on sweet words behind screens that were insincere.
+But when I had nothing else to offer, they were nowhere to be found.

-Eventually, I lessened posting about my personal life in social media.
-Sometimes, I visit places and take pictures of it but, I keep the memories to myself instead.
-I realized that sharing my life with strangers wouldn't matter in the long run.
-As long as I was happy and I have a remembrance to myself that I can go back to and reminisce is more than enough.
+Eventually, I reduced posting about my personal life on social media.
+Sometimes, I would visit places and take pictures without posting.
+I realized that sharing my life with strangers wasn’t actually for me.
+As long as I was happy and I had mementos for myself that I could go back to and reminisce was more than enough.

 Personal Opinion on Social Media

-Nowadays, it's so easy to rant and address your concerns on social media.
-If you're unhappy, it's effortless to air it all out for everyone to see.
-But with this kind of freedom, in the midst of our tantrum, we forgot that there are other people involved who can be drastically affected.
-And most of the time, these issues are just results of miscommunications which escalated further than it is necessary.
+Nowadays, it was so easy to go on a rant on social media no matter how skewed your opinions were.
+It was effortless to air out somebody else’s dirty laundry for everyone to see.
+But with this kind of freedom, in the midst of our tantrums, we forgot that there were other people involved who could be drastically affected.
+And most of the time, these issues were just results of miscommunications that escalated further than was necessary.

-Everyone seemed to be right, even if they're not.
-And when you call them out of their toxic behaviors, suddenly you're the villain.
+Everyone seemed to be right, even if they were not.
+And when you call them out of their toxic behaviors, suddenly you are the villain.

-Freedom of speech is a gift but we all seem to abuse it.
-There are more pressing issues to be tackled with but we fight over insignificant ones just to prove that we're right.
+Freedom of speech is a right but we all seem to abuse.
+There were more pressing matters to be tackled but we fought over insignificant ones just to prove that we were right.
 And honestly?
-It's exhausting.
-It's draining.
+It was exhausting.
+It was draining.

-It became too easy to pretend like you're righteous behind printed words.
+It became too easy to pretend like you were righteous behind printed words.
 You get to see hypocrites in action at times like this.

-Personally, I lessened my time airing my opinions on social media about issues and instead, wrote narratives about it.
-I wrote articles with an extensive amount of research in it and carefully crafted words that will only tackle the truth.
+Personally, I lessened my time sharing my opinions on social media and instead, I went back to my trusty old journal.
+Some thoughts were not for public consumption.
+I also wrote blog posts with an extensive amount of research and carefully crafted presentation of facts.

-Just like what we say on stan Twitter, we need receipts.
+Just like what we say on Twitter, we need receipts.

-I finished my Bachelor's Degree not just with a diploma, personal growth, and experience, but also with anxiety and depression.
-After graduating, everyone was asking themselves what to do next.
-And I just seem to follow the rest.
+I finished my Bachelor's Degree not just with a diploma, personal growth and experience, but also with anxiety and depression.
+After graduating, people were asking themselves on what to do next and I just followed them.

 After months of wallowing in self-pity, I decided to detoxify.
 And I started it by deactivating my social media accounts.

-Friends who I've been through thick and thin will do anything to reach me but people who only befriended me because of what I can offer will never look for me, or make an effort to reach out.
-I went from befriending the whole batch, to having only a handful of real friends—and I don't regret anything.
+Friends who I've been through thick and thin will do anything to reach me but people who only befriended me because of what I can offer will never look for me, or make an effort.
+I went from knowing the whole batch to having only a handful of real friends—and I regret nothing.

-I recognized that the source of my stress during the last couple of years are all attributed to other people's problems.
-Because I am an empath, I tend to acquire even the most insignificant feelings.
+I recognized that the source of my stress during the past couple of years was all attributed to other people's problems.
 I was an emotional dumpster.
-Just by hearing other people's tirade made me feel for them and it stresses me out thinking about it that I don't have anything to do with.
+Just hearing other people's tirade made me feel for them and it stresses me out thinking about it.
+Even if I didn’t have anything to do with it.

-I also realized that face-to-face interactions are way better in establishing relationships than swiping left or right on Tinder.
+I also realized that face-to-face interactions were better for establishing relationships than swiping left or right on Tinder.

 After ghosting all my social media buddies, life has become calmer and simpler.
 I was also able to go back to writing and read my favorite books while on a break.

-I only opened social media accounts that relate to my passion and nothing else.
-I also diligently use the block, mute and report functions for a cleaner and safer space.
+I only opened social media for work purposes.
+I also diligently use the block, mute, and report functions for a cleaner and safer space.

-Being aware of the latest trends will help in our development but these trends will be visible on other platforms.
+Being aware of the latest trends will help in our development but these trends will be visible in other platforms.
 Just like what I said before, technology now made our lives easier.
-So if you want to get updated there are various ways to do so.
+So if you wanted to be updated there were various ways to do so.

-If living under a rock means having a healthy mental and emotional state then, I'll gladly live it.
-Your life doesn't have to be broadcasted to everyone to gain self-satisfaction.
+If living under a rock meant having a healthy mental and emotional state then, I'll gladly live it.
+Your life doesn't have to be broadcasted to everyone to gain satisfaction.
 Public validation is only temporary, having a reason and purpose in life is more viable.